jedevc/fyp-report/report.md

 ### NOPs

-One of the most significant techniques for providing powerful randomization are the introduction of No-Operation blocks (shortened to NOPs), which provide variance across the temporal domain.
+One of the most significant techniques for providing powerful randomisation are the introduction of No-Operation blocks (shortened to NOPs), which provide variance across the temporal domain.